TelecomParistoc/MotorController/README.md

    - *control.c*

 This module defines 2 threads that run in parallel.
-One is in charge of computing intermediate orders based on the orders sent by the master and on the settings defined (max acceleration, cruise speed...).
+One is in charge of computing intermediate orders based on the "high level" orders sent by the master and on the ettings defined (max acceleration, cruise speed...).
 The other is responsible of applying a PID on the motors command based on the current order and on data read from sensors (coding wheels and IMU for the moment).

+#TODO
+  - improve position computation (in position.c:update_position)
+  - find a way to give meaningful value (unit) to speed and acceleration (in control.c)
+  - set proper PID coeffs